-From 4 to 10 March this year, Russian people celebrate the ancient Slavic holiday symbolizing the farewell of winter and the joyful expectation of spring – Maslenitsa.
+From February 24 to March 1 of this year, Russian people celebrate the ancient Slavic holiday symbolizing the farewell of winter and the joyful expectation of spring – Maslenitsa.
 This holiday is considered an echo of pre-Christian times when the Slavs were still pagans.
 Before the adoption of Christianity, Maslenitsa was celebrated for 14 days, and after it shortened to a week.
 The Orthodox church accepted Maslenitsa as one of its holidays – Maslenitsa falls on the week preceding the Great Lent (the dates change every year).

 The main holiday dish is blini.
 They are made every day starting from Monday, but especially a lot from Thursday to Sunday.
 The tradition to make blini exists in Russia since the time of the worship of pagan gods.
 After all, it was the sun god Yarilo who was called upon to chase the winter away, and the round blini look very similar to the summer sun.

 In addition to blini, other treats were served on Maslenitsa as well, for example olad’i (thick pancakes) and pies with various fillings: mushroom, cottage cheese, cabbage, etc.

 In addition to various treats, this week is also rich in entertainment: mass sliding down the snow slopes on the sleds, dances, folk singing, and bonfires.
 The main tradition is the burning of Maslenitsa effigy that symbolizes the boring winter.

 Every day of the Maslenitsa Week has its own name and meaning.
 Traditionally, the week was divided into the Narrow Maslenitsa which includes the first 3 days, and Broad Maslenitsa which took the remaining 4 days.
 In the first 3 days, along with the festive events, work on household chores was allowed.
 In the second part no one worked – everyone indulged in full festive pleasures.